A Place for Mom

 Both retirement communities and independent living communities, once mostly located in Southern states or the Sun Belt, are becoming increasingly popular across the country.
 Many seniors will live in active communities for decades, so it’s important to consider these questions and senior living facts when choosing an active adult community for you or a loved one.

 • Which amenities are most important?
 Find a place where you can thrive.
 If you’re an avid gardener, look for full-size yards that allow resident gardening.
-If you’re a golfer, search for a community with a course or transportation to local clubs.
+If you’re a golfer, search for a community with transportation or access to golfing hot spots.
 The options are many!

 • Are you happy with the on-site or nearby health care providers?
 Since medical care isn’t typically offered by active adult living communities, make sure to check out the specialists, doctors, or home care services in the area.
 That way, if you ever need additional health care services, you’ll know the options are there.